dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 **Update One Object**

-If there is a new field or new relation(new type) add to existing fields or relations. if field is exist then update field.
+- If there is a new field or relation then create it.

-If relation with same name exist then do nothing.
+- if field is exist then update it.

-If object_id for updating object is not found then return bad request error.
+- If relation with same name exist then do nothing.

-If data in relation is invalid for example object id not exist or target type not found then return bad request error.
+- If object id of object is not found then return bad request error.

-return:
+- If data in relation is invalid for example object id not exist or target type not found then return bad request error.

-success: Updated object(s) count.
+Return: Updated object(s) count.

 Method: PUT